nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 ### :cyclone: Number Rooms <br>
 No dropping / replacing needed - All values are filled out <br>
+Used the IQR method to remove outlyers <br>

 Below a distrubution plot the values of number of rooms in the datase
 ![number_rooms_histplot](https://github.com/nikolaaswillaert/ImmoElizaDataAnalysis/assets/106211266/11bfeee2-6c24-48b2-b0e2-6825427b109c)